spiermar/yakinaround.com/_drafts/2015-07-18-day-zero-festa-largada.md

 [video do estacionamento]

-É impressionante a variedade de carros participando do rali, e a criatividade das fantasias dos dos participantes.
+É impressionante a variedade de carros do rali, e a criatividade das fantasias dos dos participantes.

 * Mario
 * vikings